LittleShamrocks Logo

 A.

 I have been searching for an Irish bread crumb stuffing but without much luck.
 I have a stuffing recipe that sounds similar to your description.
-If you want to make the stuffing alone, halve the recipe and cook in a covered casserole at 350F for 1 hour.
+If you want to make the stuffing alone, half the recipe and cook in a covered casserole at 350F for 1 hour.

 Thanks so very much for the stuffing recipe..
 It will be great.
 I can taste it already..
 I will try to alter it to make just enough for two people.
 I love it in sandwiches once in a while.